 The success of our recent placements is clear to see as five have returned to SIS for a permanent position.
 We managed to catch up with a few to learn a little about their placements and why they decided to join SIS post-student life.

-Ellen Berry
+Ellen Charnock

 Student Placement: HR (2016)

-Now: HR Advisor, MCUK (2021)
+Now: HR Business Partner, MCUK (2024)

 Tell us about your experience of SIS and the work you completed while on your student placement (when, where, etc.)?